“I have but one

 The History Minor

-a minor in history, you must complete six history courses, among them two survey courses and three upper-level courses.
+a minor in History, you must complete six history courses, among them two survey courses and three upper-level courses.

 Small Class Sizes

 Berry’s history classes are small and offer a relaxed but professional environment that will help you gain the most from your professors

 An Outstanding Faculty

 graduate programs and law schools in the Southeast and have excelled at careers in both the private and public sectors.

-- Membership in Phi Alpha Theta, the international honor society for History students.
+- Membership in Phi Alpha Theta, the international honor society for history students.

 - Presentation of original research at regional and national history conferences and Berry’s Symposium on Student Scholarship.